Training and Scoring Knowledge Book

 4.4.
 I’m having problems with my training lesson

-- If you have technical questions (i.e. cannot install the software, or have problems reading the materials, or moving through the training lessons), please submit a HelpSpot request (SUBMIT a HelpSpot request), select “Technical Issues,” and choose the appropriate category.
+- If you have technical questions (i.e., cannot install the software, have problems reading the materials, or moving through the training lessons), please Submit a HelpSpot request, select “Technical Issues,” and choose the appropriate category.

 4.5.
 Do I need to keep track of my work time while training and scoring?